Borrowing Information

 Facilitating the receipt of notices

-If you use a SPAM filter, we recommend that you include "no_reply@unsw.edu.au" as a legitimate sender of emails.
+If you use a SPAM filter, we recommend you include "no_reply@unsw.edu.au" as a legitimate sender of emails.

-How do I avoid fines?
+• How do I avoid fines?

 To avoid fines we would recommend the following:

-• Return borrowed items by the due date
+• return borrowed items by the due date

-• Keep your contact details up to date.
+• keep your contact details up to date

-• Review myLibrary regularly and check your email for Library notifications If you have any questions regarding fines, submit an Ask Us query.
+• review myLibrary regularly and check your email for Library notifications.
+If you have any questions regarding fines, submit an Ask Us query.

 Note: Library notifications are sent as a courtesy only and are not a substitute for checking myLibrary regularly.